-Has your department revised its strategic plan to build on your successes and situation?
-No. If not, why not?
-Overall of ortfalls?
+• Has your department revised its strategic plan to build on your successes and address shortfalls?

 Yes.
 If so, what adjustments have been made and how will they address the situation?

 No. If not, why not?
-Overall objectives and goals outlined in the strategic plan have been met success fully.
-This is not a strategic plan update year; however, indicators and standards have been revised d during the annual operational planning process to improve efficiency.
+Overall objectives and goals outlined in the strategic plan have been met successfully.
+This is not a strategic plan update year; however, indicators and standards have been revised during the annual operational planning process to improve efficiency.

-How does your department ensure that your strategic plan is coordinated throughout the organizational and management levels of the department, regularly reviewed and updated, and utilized for management decision-making and resource allocation?
+• How does your department ensure that your strategic plan is coordinated throughout the organizational and management levels of the department, regularly reviewed and updated, and utilized for management decision-making and resource allocation?
+Use as much space as needed to explain fully.

-The Strategic Plan is coordinated by the Office of the Secretary through the entire department.
+The Strategic Plan is coordinated by the Office of the Secretary for the entire department.

 This is also in concert with the budget preparation activities conducted by the Office of Management and Finance.
-All goals, objectives, strategies, and performance indicators are reviewed by the Deputy Secretary and her staff as well as the Undersecretary and appropriate Assistant Secretary for the Offices of Environmental Compliance and Environmental Services and Environmental Assessment.
+All goals, objectives, strategies, and performance indicators are reviewed by the Deputy Secretary and staff as well as the Undersecretary and appropriate Assistant Secretary for the Offices of Environmental Compliance, Environmental Services, and Environmental Assessment.

 III.
 What significant department management or operational problems or issues exist?
-What corrective actions (if any) do you recommend?

-("Problems or issues" may include internal concerns, such as organizational structure, resource allocation, operations, procedures, rules and regulations, or deficiencies in administrative and management oversight that hinder productivity, efficiency, and effective service delivery.
+What corrective actions (if any) do you recommend? ("Problems or issues" may include internal concerns, such as organizational structure, resource allocation, operations, procedures, rules and regulations, or deficiencies in administrative and management oversight that hinder productivity, efficiency, and effective service delivery.
 "Problems or issues" may be related to external factors-such as demographics, economy, fiscal condition of the state, federal or state legislation, rules, or mandates-that are largely beyond the control of the department but affect department management, operations, and/or service delivery.
 "Problems or issues" may or may not be related directly to strategic plan lack of progress.)

-None
+None.